 Belarus’s Lukashenko tried to use migrants as a weapon.
-It’s now turned against him.
+That’s now turned against him.

 Lukashenko has issued alarmist warnings recently that World War III could be coming, and said he wants “several divisions” of Russian Iskander missiles to protect against what he calls NATO aggression.

-Lithuanian Foreign Minister Gabrielius Landsbergis claimed in June that Belarusian authorities were directly involved in engineering the crisis — claiming that a Belarusian state-owned travel agency within the presidential administration, Tsentrkurort, organized to fly planeloads of migrants to Minsk and travel onward to the border.
+Lithuanian Foreign Minister Gabrielius Landsbergis claimed in June that Belarusian authorities were directly involved in engineering the crisis — claiming that a Belarusian state-owned travel agency within the presidential administration, Tsentrkurort, organized planeloads of migrants to fly to Minsk and travel onward to the border.

 Tsentrkurort did not respond to a request for comment Wednesday.

-In August, the investigative media outlet, Dossier Center, associated with exiled Russian businessman Mikhail Khodorkovsky, published an agreement in May that purports to show Tsentrkurort and a Belarus travel agency Oskartur agreeing to bring “tourists” from Arab counties to Minsk.
+In August, the investigative media outlet Dossier Center, which is associated with exiled Russian businessman Mikhail Khodorkovsky, published an agreement from May that purports to show Tsentrkurort and another Belarus travel agency, Oskartur, agreeing to bring “tourists” from Arab countries to Minsk.
 The center also reported that Tsentrkurort has issued hundreds of visas to Iraqis, purportedly for “hunting trips,” citing an unnamed former Tsentrkurort employee.

 Shraibman said Lukashenko’s aim in fostering the migrant crisis was to send a message to European leaders over sanctions and their refusal to recognize his leadership.
-But he had miscalculated, underestimating E.U. unity over the crisis.
+But he had miscalculated, underestimating E.U. unity in the crisis.

 “The idea was to find a sensitive topic and to split the E.U.
 It did not happen,” he said.
 “On the contrary, the sanctions against the regime are not being softened but strengthened.”

 Independent Belarus analyst Dmitry Bolkunets, who runs a popular YouTube channel, said a Dec.
-8 deadline to enforce U.S. sanctions against Belarusian state-owned potash giant, Belaruskali, would deepen the regime’s financial problems.
-Exports of potash, a key fertilizer ingredient, is a major contributor to the state budget.
+8 deadline to enforce U.S. sanctions against Belarusian state-owned potash giant Belaruskali would deepen the regime’s financial problems.
+Exports of potash, a key fertilizer ingredient, are a major contributor to the state budget.

 The phase-in period was designed to allow companies time to find other sources of potash and end trade with Belaruskali.

-He said Lukashenko was likely inspired by a 2015 migrant crisis, when the European Union offered generous funding to Turkey in return for action to help stem a flood of refugees from Syria and elsewhere.
+He said Lukashenko was probably inspired by a 2015 migrant crisis, when the E.U. offered generous funding to Turkey in return for action to help stem a flood of refugees from Syria and elsewhere.
 Last week, Russian Foreign Minister Sergei Lavrov called on Europe to pay Belarus to help stop the flow of migrants.

 “But Lukashenko miscalculated and now there’s no way out,” Bolkunets said.

-Analysts say that Russian President Vladimir Putin holds considerable sway over Lukashenko, and has so far allowed the crisis to play out.
+Analysts say Russian President Vladimir Putin holds considerable sway over Lukashenko and has so far allowed the crisis to play out.

 But Putin said Saturday that Lukashenko did not consult him before his threat last week to cut off Russian gas supplies to Europe, via a transit pipeline through Belarus.
 Putin then reassured Europe that the fuel will still flow.
 Lukashenko has not mentioned the threat since.